 Approved by the Federal Energy Regulatory Commission in December 2014, the Constitution Pipeline has been designed to consist of a new 30-inch, approximately 125-mile pipeline with a capacity to transport 650,000 dekatherms of natural gas per day (enough natural gas to serve about 3 million homes) from the Marcellus Shale — the most abundant and cost-effective gas supply source in the nation.
-Once in service, the pipeline will be capable of directly and indirectly serving consumers throughout New York, including New York City, Long Island, Westchester, the Hudson and Mohawk Valley, the North Country and Southern Tier.
+Once in service, the pipeline will be capable of directly and indirectly serve consumers throughout New York.

 Via strategic connections to other existing interstate pipeline systems, Constitution will also be able to transport gas to neighboring regions, shielding New York from the dramatic market changes taking place in New England and the Mid-Atlantic.
 For example, electric power prices today are 60 % higher in New England today than in Pennsylvania, thanks to Pennsylvania’s access to low cost natural gas.